osrf-migration/srcsim-wiki/finals_task1.md

 1. After `pitch_correct_now` is true for a target number of seconds (now using 5 s), `pitch_completed` becomes True.
 Make sure the handle stays in place, because if the pitch value moves away from the target, `pitch_completed` goes back to False.
-The same applies for yaw.
+The same applies to yaw.

 1. When both `pitch_completed` and `yaw_completed` are true for the same time (i.e. both values have been correct for over 5 seconds at the same time),